Pulmonary Stenosis in Children

 Pulmonary stenosis varies according to how much of the blood flow is blocked.
 A child

 with severe pulmonary stenosis is likely to be quite ill and have clear symptoms.
-A

-uncommon for this condition to be found during pregnancy.
+this condition to be found during pregnancy.

 Pulmonary stenosis often occurs as part of other complex congenital heart defects.